Piprahwa: Excavation by William Claxton Peppé

 For over 2,000 years the stupa built by the Sakyas remained intact and covered with vegetation outside the village of Piprahwa on the Indian side of the border with Nepal.
 It even survived 50 years of stupa archaeology by the many Indophiles to be found in the British civil service.
 For all their efforts, they failed to find any reliquaries that claimed to hold the Buddha's relics.
 In 1897 a particularly large kot or earthen mound caught the attention of William Claxton Peppé, a British colonial engineer and landowner who had been inspired by the recent discovery of the Lumbini pillar that marked the birthplace of the Buddha.
-The Indian Famine of 1896-97 had decimated the region leaving the tenant farmers on his estate in need of work.
+The Indian famine of 1896–97 had decimated the region leaving the tenant farmers on his estate in need of work.
 Peppé led a team excavating what Indologist Vincent Smith advised him was an unusually early example of an ancient Buddhist stupa 'probably dating from the era of Asoka the Great.'
 Having cleared away scrub and jungle, they set to work building a deep trench through the mound.
-After digging through 18 feet of solid brickwork, they came to a large stone coffer which contained five small vases containing bone fragments, gold ornaments and intricately fashioned jewelry.
+After digging through 18 feet of solid brickwork, they came to a large stone coffer which contained five small vases containing bone fragments, gold ornaments and intricately fashioned jewellery.
 These reliquaries together held the largest group of precious offerings ever recorded in a single deposit: around 1,800 gemstones and semi-precious stones (many shaped and drilled), rock crystal, pearls, shell, coral, embossed sheet gold and silver, granulated gold, as well as bone and ash assumed to be of great sanctity.